ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 * Maintaining an up to date set of topics on which additional content would benefit the community.
 These will be documented in the nodejs/ambassadors repository.
+* Providing a space for collaborators to share new topics/features they are working on, when they would be happy for ambassadors to help share and get early feedback.
-* Helping developer advocates promote content that aligns with the messages and topics defined
+* Helping developer advocates promote content that aligns with the messages and topics defined through social media and other channels.
-* Supporting requests on behalf of the Node.js project to the travel fund, even if the abmassador is not otherwise and active member of the project itself.
+* Advocating for ambasadors to be part of the OpenJS speakers bureau, even if the abmassador is not otherwise and active member of the project itself.

-## abassadors nominations
+## Abassadors nominations

 Any member of the Node.js organization may nominate an ambassador.
 The Technical Steering Committee (TSC) will review/approve ambassadors.